yuanshunning/pickit-docs/docs/quick-start/your-first-detection.rst

 Now that all connections are tested we can start our first detection.
 For this we'll use a soda can.
 Note that this is the final step of this quick start guide that can be completed without having a robot.
-Follow the steps below to do your first detection with Pick-it:
+Follow the steps below to do your first detection with Pickit:

--  Make sure that the Pick-it camera is mounted 700mm above a flat work space.
-The work space is now seen in the 2D viewer on the Pick-it user interface.
+-  Make sure that the Pickit camera is mounted 700mm above a flat work space.
+The work space is now seen in the 2D viewer on the Pickit user interface.
--  In the Pick-it user interface press Stop Robot Mode.
+-  In the Pickit user interface press Stop Robot Mode.
 -  In the Configuration tab under create a new setup and/or product fill in 'Test\_Pickit' twice and press Create.
 -  Place the three workspace markers, according the indicated arrows,